zoracrimson/looping-for-online-web-prework/README.md

 * Okay, we're kind of at the bottom of the spell casting class and we need to spend a little bit more time practicing our levitation charm.
 We've made a checklist and promised to practice the charm ten times.
 For each item in the checklist, our method will puts out "Wingardium Leviosa"

-* Fill out the content of the `using_for` method in the `for.rb` file so that it outputs "Windgardium Leviosa" 10 times, once for each item on our checklist.
+* Fill out the content of the `using_for` method in the `for.rb` file so that it outputs "Wingardium Leviosa" 10 times, once for each item on our checklist.